 Congratulations, you have now fitted your toilet seat.

-The toilet seat used in this video is The Bath Co. traditional white engineered wood toilet seat with top fixing soft close hinge and the toilet is The Bath Co.
+The toilet seat used in the images and video above is The Bath Co. traditional white engineered wood toilet seat with top fixing soft close hinge and the toilet is The Bath Co.
 Dulwich close coupled toilet with soft close wooden toilet seat white.

 Shop toilet seats

 Browse our huge range of high quality toilet seats.
-Order before 5pm for next day delivery (subject to availability).
+Simply click below to begin browsing.

 For quick and easy bathroom DIY jobs which you can do yourself, head to our Switches and Fixes page.
 Or, alternatively, click on any of the links below: